Kaj Franck

 The Design Forum Finland awards the yearly Kaj Franck Design Prize to a designer or team of designers working in the spirit of the late Kaj Franck.
 Recipients of the prize include Oiva Toikka (1992), Yrjö Kukkapuro (1995), Heikki Orvola (1998), Eero Aarnio (2008), Simo Heikkilä (2011) and Harri Koskinen (2014).

 The Mint of Finland released a collector coin with the theme “Kaj Franck and Industrial Art” in January 2011.
 The coin commemorates the one hundredth anniversary of his birth.

-He is buried in the Hietaniemi Cemetery in Helsinki.
+Franck died in Santorini, Greece in 1989 and is buried in the Hietaniemi Cemetery in Helsinki.